 With over 3,300 restaurants, San Francisco could possibly be the best city in the world for dining out.
 Food from every corner of the world can be found here from Afghan to Tibetan, Bolivian and Russian.
 From the small mom and pop corner cafés to elegant four-star restaurants, there is something for everyone.
 San Francisco Sourdough Bread and Dungeness Crab are two "absolute musts" for visitors to try and enjoy.
 San Francisco’s close proximity to the Napa-Sonoma wine country ensures an excellent array of California wines.

 Perched high on a cliff overlooking Seal Rocks and the Pacific Ocean, the Cliff House offers several dining venues with breathtaking views.
 The Bistro serves breakfast, lunch and dinner in a casual atmosphere.
 For a romantic sunset dinner, make reservations at Sutro’s.
 On the menu at Sutro’s is Dungeness Crab, Big Eye Tuna, grilled swordfish, lamb, chicken and a long list of decadent desserts.
-Champagne Buffet every Sunday.
+Champagne buffet every Sunday.

 Teatro Zinzanni, Love, Chaos & Dinner

 More than a restaurant, more than a theatre, Teatro ZinZanni is a place of dreams and divas, music and madmen.
 It is a vaudeville revue and interactive theatre, featuring an international cast of comedians, dancers and magicians.
-There is no stage here - the show takes place in and around the dining area, making you a part of this colourful and dazzling spectacular.
-The menu is an international five-course dinner, wine list is endless, and the surroundings are intriguing.
+There is no stage here - the show takes place in and around the dining area, making you a part of this colorful and dazzling spectacular.
+The menu is an international five-course dinner, the wine list is endless, and the surroundings are intriguing.